Sacraments and Rites

 - The Order of Celebrating Matrimony/Ritual del Matrimonio Bilingual Edition/ Edición Bilingüe

 - One Love: A Pastoral Guide to The Order of Celebrating Matrimony

 We have created a playlist on our YouTube Page with the training from Monsignor Michael Clay recorded on November 11, 2016.

 Please click on the video below or HERE to view the playlist on YouTube.

 The Office of Christian Formation will be coordinating the Rite of Election with support from the Office of Worship.
-A letter was sent out from the Office of Christian Formation from Bishop DiLorenzo dated December 1, 2016 concerning the Rite of Election.
-This year, the Rite of Election is in four locations, scheduled at five times; the Rite of Christian Initiation of Adults allows for the celebrant to be the Bishop or the Bishop's delegate (RCIA 12, 121).
+This year, the Rite of Election is in three locations; the Rite of Christian Initiation of Adults allows for the celebrant to be the Bishop or the Bishop's delegate (RCIA 12, 121).
 In order to preserve the dignity of the celebration of the Rite of Election, we will limit the number of catechumens to approximately 80.
 The liturgies will be celebrated outside of Mass.